conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 This document intends to layout some guidelines on the transfer of `conda-recipes <https://github.com/conda/conda-recipes>`__ and `anaconda-recipes <https://github.com/ContinuumIO/anaconda-recipes>`__ to conda-forge.
-These aren't hard and fast rules and are open reasonable interpretation and reviewer judgement.
+These aren't hard and fast rules, instead are open reasonable interpretation and reviewer judgement.

-It is the aspiration that almost all recipes from those repos shall be proposed for addition here, though it may be decided that a few don't actually belong or should not be supported anymore.
+It is anticipated that almost all recipes from those repos shall be proposed for addition here, though it may be decided that a few don't actually belong or should not be supported anymore.

-When adding a package from either location, inspect the commit history to see who has made changes to the recipe in the past.
-Anyone who has touched the recipe should be pinged about it getting added here.
-They should also be consulted with regards to whether the recipe needs any tweaks before being added.
+While adding a package from either location, inspect the commit history to see who had made changes to the recipe in the past.
+Anyone who has touched the recipe should be pinged about it, so that they can be added here.
+They should also be consulted with regards, if the recipe needs any tweaks before being added.
 Also, they should be asked if they would like to be added as maintainers.
-Only if they give express permission to be adding as a maintainer should they be added to the maintainer list.
+Only if they give express permission, to take up the role as a maintainer the only they should be added in the maintainer list.

-In all cases when porting a recipe, you should add yourself as a maintainer.
-Some contributors to these repos were quite prolific, but may not be as actively engaged.
-If they specify they only want to be contacted for certain recipes or none at all, please respect their wishes also add make note of what recipes (if any) they would like to be notified for.
+In all cases while porting a recipe, you should add yourself as a maintainer.
+Some contributors to these repos might be quite prolific, but may not be as actively engaged.
+If they specify they only want to be contacted for certain recipes or none at all, please respect their wishes add them too.
+Make note of what recipes (if any) they would like to be notified for.
 If they are no longer interested in any conda recipes, make that note here as well.
 Before contacting anyone please consult the list in this `issue <https://github.com/conda-forge/staged-recipes/issues/139>`__ to see if that contributor has restrictions.

-When porting make sure the recipe follows the linting specifications.
+While porting make sure the recipe follows the linting specifications.
 The section order should go ``package``, ``source``, ``build``, ``requirements``, ``test``, ``about``, ``extra/recipe-maintainers``.
 It is recommended to add a ``build`` section with the ``number`` set to